-Option 1: Candidates after completion of MBA degree programme can start working as a full time employee manager in the corporate sector with an average salary of Rs 12 lakh per annum or more.
+Option 1: After completing an MBA degree programme, candidates can start working as full-time employees in the corporate sector with an average salary of around Rs 12 lakh per annum.

-Option 2: Other than this, candidates can choose to pursue higher education and move towards the research industry by pursuing a PhD programme in management or a related field.
+Option 2: Candidates can also choose to pursue a PhD programme in management or a related field.

-Manager: A manager is a professional who is responsible for the management and organisation of a team, department or organization.
-A manager works as a leader in a project and supervises the day to day work of the employees within the team.
+Manager: A manager is responsible for the management of a team, department, or organization.
+He or she works as a leader of a team and supervises the work of its members.

-Marketing manager: A marketing manager is a professional who is responsible for management and organisation of marketing campaigns, sales tasks, client proposals and marketing of different products.
+Marketing Manager: A marketing manager is responsible for various tasks and responsibilities related to marketing such as campaigns, sales tasks, client proposals and marketing of different products.

 Salary after MBA